-The members of the Task Force noted that the Council decision to proceed with planning for a CPD program was made before the issuance of the Bélanger Report.
+The members of the Task Force noted that the Council decision to proceed with a CPD program was made before the issuance of the Bélanger Report.
+Therefore, the Task Force members concluded that PEO should not be compelled to respond to the directive from the Inquiry by rushing to implement an ill-considered plan.
 However, the Task Force also recognizes the possibility that, due to the high profile afforded to the incident at the Algo Mall by the media and the Inquiry, the government will pressure all parties to adopt the recommendations.
-The Task Force feels that Council must be prepared to respond to government by demonstrating a progressive concept.
+The Task Force will be prepared to respond to government by demonstrating a rigorous plan that suits the needs of the public, PEO and members.